What is Autocratic Leadership? – Definition, Characteristics, and Examples

 It is crucial that managers need to be judicial when it comes to selecting autocratic leadership or the respective behaviors.

-The decision merely must be analyzed thoroughly depending upon the type of the company, nature of the work, project requirement, employees, and other dozen factors.
+The decision must be analyzed thoroughly depending upon the type of the company, nature of the work, project requirements, employees, and other dozen factors.

 Autocratic leadership is not a very common or all-time working formula to bring results.

 It works circumstantially.
-So there can be times when implementing an autocratic leadership or adapting some of its traits can help an organization achieve.
+So, there can be times when implementing autocratic leadership or adapting some of its traits can help an organization achieve.

 For example, an autocratic leader can be really helpful in times when your employees are uncertain or doubtful about themselves or the project.